|ur handwriting sux|

 For instance, people teased it for referencing the title of Blink, which it does.
 The monster you have to not look at to let it get away is, of course, just another iteration of the Silence and the Weeping Angels.
 The date is just Coupling.
 Going back and meeting the companion as a child.
 John Hurt.
 There’s a nursery rhyme.
 Monsters under the bed.
 Silence.
 The “tap you on the head and make you sleep” gag from Deep Breath.
 Romantic relationships based on meeting people out of order.
 Soldiers with PTSD.
 The Doctor and romance.

-Except at some point one has to say, this is an awfully long list.
+Except at some point we have to admit that this is an awfully long list.
 I mean, that’s twelve separate things Moffat does over and over again.
 And we could have gone on.
 That starts to look more like variety than tedium, you know?
 I mean, at the end of the day Moffat did just drive the series to where it was the #1 program on British television again, something previously only accomplished by Russell T Davies.
 And instead of walking off stage and doing Miracle Day, he stuck around.
-Sure, Time of the Doctor got a mixed reception, but Deep Breath went over pretty well, and this probably will too.
+Sure, Time of the Doctor (wrongly) got a mixed reception, but Deep Breath went over pretty well, and this probably will too.
 We’ve got to admit, whatever the guy’s doing, whatever his formula may be, he’s visibly a major television writer at the height of his powers right now.